Children's Day (film): Production

 In the words of the director Giselle Lin:

 The story of the film is inspired by one Children’s Day from when I was eight years old.
 My best friend (then and now) asked that we match outfits and lipgloss, and I agreed, despite having neither lipgloss nor a new outfit.
 Children’s Day is an ever-ebbing and flowing love letter to eight-year-old Giselle, and I hope everyone who watches the final film finds a bit of their eight-year-old self in it as well.

 Release

 Children's Day will have its World premiere on 15 February 2025, as part of the 75th Berlin International Film Festival, in the Berlinale Shorts 2 programme.

 It will compete in the Main Program International Short Films at the Zagreb Film Festival for Golden Pram Award on 14 November 2025.

-It was selected to compete in the Southeast Asian Short Film Competition of the 36th Singapore International Film Festival and will have its Southeast Asian Premiere in the Southeast Asian Short Film Competition Programme 1 on 4 December 2025.
+It was selected to compete in the Southeast Asian Short Film Competition of the 36th Singapore International Film Festival and had its Southeast Asian Premiere in the Southeast Asian Short Film Competition Programme 1 on 4 December 2025.
+It was screened in the Light of Asia 2 section of the 20th Jogja-NETPAC Asian Film Festival on 5 December 2025.